 When an object wants to create a new mobile object, it sends a newo message to the system (by putting it in the second component of its state).
-The newo message takes as arguments (the metarepresentation of) a module M, a configuration C (which will be the initial configuration to be put in the belly of the mobile object to be created, and which is a valid term in the module M), and the provisional identifier of the main object in the configuration C. The first action accomplished by the system when it detects the newo message is to create a new mobile object with the configuration C as its state and the module M as its code, and then sends a start-up message to the main object it is in.
+The newo message takes as arguments (the metarepresentation of) a module M, a configuration C (which will be the initial configuration to be put in the belly of the mobile object to be created, and which is a valid term in the module M), and the provisional identifier of the main object in the configuration C. The first action accomplished by the system when it detects the newo message is to create a new mobile object with the configuration C as its state and the module M as its code, and then sends a start-up message to the main object with its new name, so it coincides with the name of the mobile object it is in.